techrityorg/Mentorship/TMP2022/YASH_BAWA/Week-6-Projects/Project-1/my-app/README.md

-# Techrity Mentorship Week-6: Project-1 - Form Website
+# Techrity Mentorship Week-6: Project-1 - Self_intro Website

 This is a solution to the Week-6: Project-1 of Techrity Frontend Development Mentorship.